solargate/grom/docs/user/overview.md

 # User overview

-Grom’s Flutter client runs as a **web UI** (served by the same server process) and as an **Android** app.
+Grom’s Flutter client runs as a **web UI** and as an **Android** app.
+The web UI is served by the same `grom` process: open the server’s base URL in a browser (for example `http://localhost:8080/` with the default dev config).
+The screens and flows match the Android app; live GPS recording is Android-only.
 UI strings are available in English, Russian, and German.

-This page is a short tour of the main screens.
+This page is a short tour of the main screens (screenshots below are from Android).
 Admin setup (install, config, TLS, federation) lives under [Admin docs](../README.md#admin).
+For the HTTP API, see Swagger at `/api/docs/` on a running server.

 ## Workouts